wsjk/Capstone_2/README.md

 ![kmeans](/report/clustering/kmeans.jpg?raw=true "")

 Attempts at evaluating K-Means clusters via silhouette analysis was not possible due to memory issues associated with the size of the dataset.
 Another common approach to determining the number of clusters for K-Means is the "elbow method"<sup><a href = https://github.com/rasbt/python-machine-learning-book>[4]</a></sup>.
-A plot of the `inertia_` attribute of the `MiniBatchKMeans` class shows no discernible elbow.
+A plot of the `inertia_` attribute of the `MiniBatchKMeans` class, however, shows no discernible elbow.

 ![elbow](/report/clustering/elbow.png?raw=true "")

-From visual inspection, the disadvantages of using KMeans on this dataset is clear.
+From visual inspection, the disadvantages of using KMeans on this dataset are clear.
 By minimizing distances, K-Means tends to partition the data into globular chunks as opposed to finding clusters<sup><a href = http://hdbscan.readthedocs.io/en/latest/comparing_clustering_algorithms.html>[5]</a></sup>.
 Another disadvantage is that one must define the clusters in the beginning.
-From the elbow curve show earlier, it is not clear how many clusters should be used.
+From the elbow curve shown earlier, it is not clear how many clusters should be used.

 </p>
 </details>